vkuzel/Orm-Frameworks-Demo/README.md

 # ORM Frameworks Demo

-The goal of this project is to show how hard it is to use [PostgreSQL extra features (JSON, custom types, etc.)](#learn) in various [ORM frameworks](#implemented-frameworks).
+The goal of this project is to show how hard is it to use [PostgreSQL extra features (JSON, custom types, etc.)](#learn) in various [ORM frameworks](#implemented-frameworks).

 ## Learn

 Read the article [Finding the Best Java ORM Framework for PostgreSQL](https://dzone.com/articles/best-java-orm-frameworks-for-postgresql) on DZone.

 Each ORM has its own root project.
-In each project there is an implementation of `AirlinesService`.
+In the project there is an implementation of `AirlinesService`.
 Its a good place to start exploring the code.

-Following PostgreSQL features has been implemented by each project.
+Following PostgreSQL features has been implemented in each project.

 * [JSON type](https://www.postgresql.org/docs/9.5/static/functions-json.html) column.
 Sorting and filtering by this column.
 * Custom [composite type](https://www.postgresql.org/docs/9.5/static/rowtypes.html) column.